Off Grid Solar Load Table

-The most important step before designing an off-grid solar system is to calculate the loads using a load calculator or a load table.
-A load calculator lists the common appliances, the appliance power rating (Watts), and the average run time (hrs) per day.
-This information is required to calculate the total daily energy consumption in kWh (kilowatt/hours) of a home or business, which is needed to ensure the off-grid system is designed correctly and the inverter is adequately sized to power the loads under all conditions.
+The most important part of sizing an off-grid solar system is completing a load table to estimate the amount of energy required per day.
+A load table lists all the common appliances, the power ratings (wattage) and the average runtime per day.
+This information is then used to calculate the total daily energy usage in kWh (kilowatt/hours) of a home or business, which is required to size the solar and battery system correctly.

-Using a load calculator is the first step when designing an off-grid solar system.
-By using a load calculator with separate summer and winter load categories, homeowners and businesses can ensure they will get an off-grid system that will meet their energy needs throughout the year.
+The load table is the first step when designing an off-grid solar system.
+By using a load table with separate summer and winter load categories, homeowners and businesses can ensure they will get an off-grid system that will meet their energy needs throughout the year.

 Helps to accurately estimate the amount of energy used per day (kWh).